righthandabacus/righthandabacus.github.io/_posts/2010-03-29-qbordermatrix.markdown

 In plain TeX, there is a macro `\bordermatrix` but I am not very satisfied with it.
 The problem of that is, the "border" is always at the leftmost and topmost, but not any other combinations.
-For some unknown reason, I am surprised that no one has any problem with it and no one has every develop a new package to remediate this problem.
+For some unknown reason, I am surprised that no one has any problem with it and no one has ever developed a new package to remediate this problem.
 Thus I do my own.

 ## Dissection of the legacy bordermatrix macro